richardltc/boxwallet/README.md

 * Auto fixing common wallet issues, which can be common after power failures.
 * Balance in your coin, USD, AUD and GBP (more coming soon...)

+## What coins does BoxWallet support?

+DeVault
+DigiByte
+Divi
+Groestlcoin
+Feathercoin
+Phore
+PIVX
+Rapids
+ReddCoin
+Scala (coming soon)
+Trezarcoin
+Vertcoin

 ### How do I run? ###

-Download BoxWallet, for your platform of choice, extract the files to a location of your choosing and then choose your preferred coin by running `./boxwallet coin`.
+Download BoxWallet, for your platform of choice, from the releases page, extract the files to a location of your choosing and then run `./boxwallet coin`.

-This will download the official binaries from the coin's project website, and install them in the same folder that you're running `boxwallet` from.
+This will download the official binaries from the coin's project website, and install them automatically for you.

-Then run `./boxwallet start`, to start the coin's damon server and then you can run  `./boxwallet dash`, where you will be greeted with an initial wizard to get you going, followed by a dashboard.
+Then run `./boxwallet start`, to start the coin's daemon server.

+Then  `./boxwallet dash`, where you will be greeted with an initial wizard to get you going, followed by a dashboard.

 ### OK, but what else can BoxWallet do? ###